jinq0123/hotfix/README.md

   <br>https://github.com/asqbtcupid/lua_hotupdate
   <br>Lua 5.1.

-  Using a fake ENV, the module's init statements result in noop.
+  Using a fake `ENV`, the module's init statements result in noop.